AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 >[!NOTE]
 >
 >This step is only required if you are using an encrypted connection.
-For instructions on how to do this, refer to the setup article for the database you are using (ex: MySQL).
+For instructions on how to do this, refer to the setup topic for the database you are using (ex: MySQL).
 The `Linux` user allows us to create an `SSH tunnel`, which is the safest method of sending data over the internet.

 ## Create a database user for Commerce Intelligence

 This is the part of the process where, depending on the database you are using, the steps vary.
 The idea is the same, though: you create a user for [!DNL Commerce Intelligence] which is used to access your database.
-Instructions for creating a database [!DNL Commerce Intelligence] user can be found in the setup article for the database you are using.
+Instructions for creating a database [!DNL Commerce Intelligence] user can be found in the setup topic for the database you are using.

 ## Enter connection info into Commerce Intelligence